 Before submitting the NTWC to the Guild and to the participating writers, check to ensure that you have done the following (the applicable areas are indicated on the attached form):

 Note: the NTWC must be sent to the writer unless s/he has a contract provision directing the Company to send the NTWC to an agent and/ or other designated representative(s).
 Also, the NTWC must be sent via Certified Mail/Return Receipt Requested, messenger, or some other independently verifiable means.
-(TSA, ¶¶2, 12 and 17.)
-E-mail is not considered an independently verifiable means.
+The NTWC may be sent to a participating writer via EMAIL only if the writer’s representative is also given email notice and only if the writer’s personal services contract includes the following: (a) the writer’s express agreement to receive notices by email; (b) the writer’s email address; and (c) the email address of the writer’s designated personal representative, which address must be an individual address and not a general company address.
+(TSA, ¶¶2.d., 12, and 17.)

 B. List the title of the motion picture.